vppillai/h3Docs/apps/tcp_server/readme.md

 2. Currently Net Service is configured to run as TCP Server running on port 5555.
 In case the user wants to change this config, please make the changes in the Net Service Module as shown below:
 ![MHC](images/netservice_configurator.png)

-3. Currently Net Service is configured to run a TCP Client in Secured mode to connect to www.google.com on the https port (443).
+3. Currently Net Service is configured to run a TCP Server which awaits connection from a TCP Client on port 5555.
 In case the user wants to change this config, please make the changes in the Net Service Module configurations as shown below:

 4. Save configurations and generate code via MHC
 5. Build and program the generated code into the hardware using its IDE